rand00/linux-everyday-scripts/battw/README.md

 * When using a tiling window-manager, e.g. StumpWM, have a minimal frame in top/bottom of screen to watch battery-level. `watch` also outputs the time, so works as a simple terminal-based mode-line.
 * Get notified when battery level is critical - both by beep and notification popup on Ubuntu.
+This doesn't happen when battery is charging.

 ## Dependencies